April 14, 2026

 python3 python3-pip binutils binwalk steghide \

-exiftool wireshark-cli foremost file netcat-traditional
+exiftool wireshark-cli foremost file netcat-openbsd

 # pwntools for binary exploitation